 1 Geographic and mobile numbers are allocated in blocks of 10,000 numbers.

-2 Primary Allocation: “Granting of numbering resources by the ICP [ICP-ANACOM, currently] operators of public telecommunications networks and providers of telecommunications services for public use, hereinafter referred to as operators and providers“, under the terms laid down in the principles and criteria for the management and allocation of numbering resources.
+2 Primary Assignment: “Granting of numbering resources by the ICP [ICP-ANACOM, currently] operators of public telecommunications networks and providers of telecommunications services for public use, hereinafter referred to as operators and providers“, under the terms laid down in the principles and criteria for the management and assignment of numbering resources.

-3 Secondary Allocation: “Subsequent allocation of a primary allocation performed by operators or providers to their customers in the normal use of resources allocated by the ICP [currently, ICP-ANACOM]”, under the terms laid down in the principles and criteria for the management and allocation of numbering resources.
+3 Secondary Assignment: “Subsequent assignment of a primary assignment performed by operators or providers to their customers in the normal use of resources allocated by the ICP [currently, ICP-ANACOM]”, under the terms laid down in the principles and criteria for the management and assignment of numbering resources.

 4 As per recommendation E.164 of the ITU-T.